 - Increase oven setting to 375°.
 In a large bowl, cream butter and 1 cup brown sugar until light and fluffy.
 Beat in sweet potatoes, spices and salt until blended.
 Beat in egg yolks, milk and vanilla.
 Pour into crust.

 - Arrange pecans over filling; sprinkle with remaining brown sugar.
-Bake 30-35 minutes or until a knife inserted near the center comes out clean.
+Bake 30-35 minutes or until a knife inserted in the center comes out clean.
 Cover edge loosely with foil during the last 20 minutes if needed to prevent overbrowning.
 Remove foil.
 Cool completely on a wire rack.
 Refrigerate at least 2 hours before serving.

 - In a small bowl, beat cream until it begins to thicken.
 Add maple syrup; beat until stiff peaks form.
 Serve with pie.
 Yield: 8 servings.